 Fast forward to 2017 and I was determined to improve my packing even further so I decided to create my own packing cubes and then I recreated the original video with my new cubes and expert packing skills and came up with my 5 Days, 5 Ways to Pack series!

-This is part 1, and here is the rest of the series:
+This is part 1, and you can find the rest of the series here:

 - Part 2: How to Pack for a Trip with Hot and Cold Weather